DoubleClickPreferred/testnow/README.md

 ```

 In a nutshell:
-- **testnow** recursively goes through the given folder and will run the tests of all encountered files, provided they are .js or .cjs or .mjs files.
-Any other extension is ignored.
+- **testnow** recursively goes through **js/tests/** and run the tests of all the files, provided they are *.js* or *.cjs* or *.mjs* files.
 - **testnow**  does not recompile your TS test files.
-You probably have a watcher with your own build setup anyway.
-In case you do not, you can use the [watcher of Typescript](https://www.typescriptlang.org/docs/handbook/configuring-watch.html) or you can prefix the "test" command itself like so, to force TS compilation before running your tests:
+You may have a watcher with your own build setup.
+In case you do not, you can use the [watcher of Typescript](https://www.typescriptlang.org/docs/handbook/configuring-watch.html) or you can prefix the "test" command to force TS compilation before running your tests, like so:
   ```
   "test": "tsc --project tsconfig.json & testnow js/tests/"
   ```